QMCSoftware/MATH565Fall2025/pages/project.md

 - Everyone must submit your project topic by 10/1/25 using [this form](https://forms.office.com/r/0a2nykbDmn).
 - After the deadline for project topic submissions, please go to [this spreadsheet](https://iit0-my.sharepoint.com/:x:/r/personal/hickernell_illinoistech_edu/Documents/MATH%20565%20Project%20Selection.xlsx?d=wdf1db5bd20cf49a7ac4d095bddf2da57&csf=1&web=1&e=HTVx6w) to make sure your proposed topic is accepted.
-- Prepare a 15-minute (+5 minute question & answer) oral presentation with handouts describing either
+- Prepare a 15-minute (+5 minute question & answer) oral presentation with handouts (for the audience) describing either
    1. The main point of the article, illustrating it with some examples of your own, making any criticisms that are warranted, and describing future work, or